dasnoopy/git-check/README.md

 I wrote this utility to avoid manual check of every git repo that I install using AUR PKGBUILD.<br />

 ```
+$./git-check.py -h
-usage: git-check.py [-h] [--verbose] [--check-only] [--list] [--add ADD_GIT_URL] [--remove ENTRY_NUM] jsonfile
+usage: git-check.py [-h] [-v] [-c] [-l] [-a ADD_GIT_URL] [-r ENTRY_POS] jsonfile

+Check latest commits change passing a list of git repos

 positional arguments:
   jsonfile              a json file with a git repos list to check

 options:
   -h, --help            show this help message and exit
-  --verbose           show commits info while checking git repos
+  -v, --verbose         show more info while checking git repos
-  --check-only        do not update filename with last commit info
+  -c, --check-only      do not update json file or create the backup file with updated info
-  --list              show git repos defined in the json file
+  -l, --list            numbered list of git repos defined in the json file
+  -a ADD_GIT_URL, --add ADD_GIT_URL
-  --add ADD_GIT_URL   append a new git url to check in the json file
+                        append a new git url entry in the json file
+  -r ENTRY_POS, --remove ENTRY_POS
-  --remove ENTRY_NUM  delete entry nr. xx from the json file
+                        delete specific numbered entry from the json file
 ```

 **Note 1:**
-_*jsonfile.json*_ must be a json formatted file, e.g.:
+_*jsonfile*_ must be a json formatted file, e.g.:

 ```
 [